Package 'basilisk'

 ## End(Not run)

-Create a local conda environment manually
+Manually create a local virtual environment manually

 Description